 The R Bar

-Also found on Marine Parade, just past the pier on the seafront, the bar brings a mixed crowd who come here to socialise and have pre drinks before heading around the corner to Revenge club.
+Also found on Marine Parade, just past the pier on the seafront, with a mixed crowd who come here to socialise and have pre drinks before heading around the corner to Revenge club.
 This is a friendly bar with a relaxing atmosphere.

-This is largest gay club in Brighton covering 2-3 floors with different music on each floor.
-There is a fee to get in the door but is quite a large club.
+This is the largest gay club in Brighton, covering 2-3 floors, with different music on each floor.
+There is a fee to get in and is paid for at the door.
 They often have different events each weekend and one of the best clubs playing great tunes.